Railroads' War Board

 There were also two ex officio members who participated in board discussions and policies: Daniel Willard, President, Baltimore and Ohio Railroad (liaison with the recently formed Council of National Defense); and Edgar E. Clark, Commissioner, Interstate Commerce Commission (which was itself closely studying the national railroad problems).

 The board had limited success and, in late 1917, supported President Wilson’s decision to nationalize the railroads to support the war effort.
-On December 26, 1917, Wilson created the United States Railroad Administration to carry out that nationalization, after which the board dissolved.
+On December 26, 1917, Wilson created the United States Railroad Administration (USRA) to carry out that nationalization, after which the board dissolved.